Dodotree/zebra/README.md

 3. Grant permission to access cameras/microphones
 4. Select a camera or mic from the dropdown
 5. Push the "camera or mic" or "camera and mic" button.
 6. Push the "frames" button if you want full screen, or the "cogs" button to see available camera options.
 7. Explore available controls and settings

+> ⚠️ **Important**: Camera settings modified through this tool (or any browser-based application) may persist on your system even after closing the browser.
+Neither browsers nor operating systems reliably restore previous camera settings automatically.
+This is a limitation of the underlying browser APIs and camera systems, not specific to Zebra.
+It's recommended to note your original settings before making changes.

 ## 📸 Use Cases